williamstome/williamstome.github.io.raw/_posts/2016-05-24-summer-2016-visiting-the-university-of-bremen-part-1.md

 assistants, and helping to organize a workshop for the AAAI Fall Symposium.

-Being productive shouldn't be too hard, given that my Linux laptop can't run most games (e.g., Overwatch), and given that the best "beer bar" in Bremen appears to only have two beers on tap*.
+Being productive should be easy, given that my Linux laptop can't run most games (e.g., Overwatch), and given that the best "beer bar" in Bremen appears to only have two beers on tap*.
 This isn't to say I plan to spend **all** my time in lab, of course!
 I'll be kicking